ts-pro/vue-eternal-loading/docs/guide/loading-states.md

 ```
 <iframe width="100%" height="300" src="//jsfiddle.net/gavrashenko/uwapjzk8/7/embedded/result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

-You can admit in example above that we have 1 extra request, before we riched state `no-more`.
-It happens because we do not know exact page size and we can set state `no-more` only if we get empty response.
-It's okay if you don't know for sure what's your page size or you may have floating items count per request.
-But in case when you expect exact items count per page it's a good practice to pass second param to `loaded` callback, where you should specify your page size.
-It prevents unnecessary extra request to server and set state `no-more` when we will get items count less than page size:
+In the example mentioned above, we encountered an extra request before reaching the **no-more** state.
+This occurs because we don't know the exact page size, and we can only set the **no-more** state if we receive an empty response.
+This situation is acceptable when the page size is unknown or when the number of items per request may vary.
+However, if you expect a specific item count per page, it is good practice to pass a second parameter to the `loaded` callback, where you can specify your page size.
+This helps prevent unnecessary extra requests to the server and allows us to set the **no-more** state when we receive an items count less than the page size.
 ```js
 const PAGE_SIZE = 5;